 Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

-However, those patients who are taking diabetes control medications are generally advised to self-evaluate.
+However, patients taking diabetes control medications are generally advised to self-evaluate.
 The frequency of the tests will depend on the type of medication prescribed to the patient.

 Although capillary blood glucose monitoring is most often recommended for people with diabetes, your doctor may also recommend self-tests if you have problems with unstable blood sugar levels or during bouts of infection or some other illness.